 The town of Sewanee is best known as the home of The University Of The South, a sprawling campus reminiscent of Oxford in Europe.
-It’s surrounded by hiking trials but also has art galleries and the iconic stone chapel.
-The Mountain Goat Trail is a rails-to-trail project that connects nearby communities.
+It’s surrounded by hiking trails but also has art galleries and the iconic stone chapel.
+The Mountain Goat Trail is a rails-to-trails project that connects nearby communities.

 While you’re in the area, stop by two locations on the Tennessee Whiskey Trail.
 George A. Dickel & Co. in Tullahoma and Jack Daniel Distillery in Lynchburg are well-known for their longtime creation of whiskey.